dajobe/librdf/HACKING.md

 Code Style
 ----------

-Do not make large commits that only change code style unless you have previously agreed this or it is in code under major refactoring where a diff is not a large concern.
-There is always `diff -b`
+Do not make large commits that only change code style unless you have previously had this agreed or it is in code under major refactoring where a diff is not a large concern.
+There is always `diff -b` when large code style (whitespace) changes are made.

 ### Indenting